iitp-ppi/DeepFoldPublic/docs/reference-manual/deepfold/config.md

 Randomly delete MSA sequences to reduce the cost of MSA features.

+#### `v2_feature`

+Use data operations introduced with AlphaFold-Multimer model.

 #### `gumbel_sample`

 Sample MSA with Gumbel sampling otherwise sample MSA uniformly.
 It is the default for multimer models.

+The first row is always skipped.
+It's center must be the target sequences.

 #### `max_cluster_features`